Foods YOU Need! – Japanese Green Tea

 What Kind of Tea Should I Buy?

 Look for Japanese green teas labeled with a specific name such a “Matcha” “Gyokuro” or “Sencha” green tea.
 These are highest in EGCG.
 “Bancha” is also a high quality tea.
-You may have to order your tea online as I had difficulty finding affordable Matcha at Whole Foods.
-This Matcha from Jade Leaf on Amazon is great to try if it’s your first time trying Matcha.
+This Matcha from Jade Leaf is great to try if it’s your first time trying Matcha.
 Their tea is cultivated in an area not tainted by the Fukushima incident and has been tested for radiation exposure.
 It is also certified organic and is a great price for someone just trying Matcha out.
 I encourage you to also do your own research and share back with me!

 Tips for a Drinking a Good Green Tea

-4. Drink often!
+3. Drink often!
 3-5 cups a day is difficult to keep up with but is a MUST for anyone on an alternative cancer regimen.
 I was given an electric tea kettle to keep at work and brewed cups all through my school day.
 In the warmer months I try to drink 2 cups of green tea a day, sometimes with a small amount of stevia added on ice.
+Also, you can supplement with green tea extract.

 Please share any ideas or tips you have regarding green tea!
 This is definitely a topic we could all learn more about.